Follow by Email

 וַיִּשָּׁקֵהוּ - נקוד עליו, ויש חולקין בדבר הזה בברייתא דספרי (בהעלותך סט), יש שדרשו נקודה זו לומר שלא נשקו בכל לבו. אמר ר' שמעון בן יוחאי הלכה היא בידוע שעשו שונא ליעקב, אלא שנכמרו רחמיו באותה שעה ונשקו בכל לבו:

-Hazal saw the dots as cause for derasha; a signal for midrashic interpretation to account for a problem with the word underneath.
-The first opinion cited by Rashi claims that the dots detract from the literal meaning of the word.
-Since Esau’s greeting was halfhearted, the word is marked with a kind of exegetical strikethrough.
-R. Shimon bar Yohai views these dots much like an underline or italics, meant to emphasize the uniqueness of Esau’s behavior rather than diminish its literalness.
-The kiss was heartfelt, but it was also extraordinary; an exception to the rule borne out by history that “Esau hates Jacob.”
+Hazal saw the dots as cause for derash; a signal for midrashic interpretation to account for a problem with the word underneath.
+The first opinion cited by Rashi claims that the dots are meant to detract from the literal meaning of the word.
+Since Esau’s greeting was only halfhearted, the word is marked with a sort of exegetical strikethrough.
+On the other hand, R. Shimon bar Yohai views the dots more like an underline or italics, meant to emphasize the uniqueness of Esau’s behavior rather than diminish the literalness of the word.
+The kiss was indeed heartfelt, according to Rabbi Shimon, but it was also extraordinary; an exception to the rule borne out by history that “Esau always hates Jacob.”

-Interestingly, Rashi cites the version of this midrash from Sifre, rather than its parallel in Bereshit Rabba (78):
+Interestingly, Rashi cites this midrash from Sifre, rather than its parallel version in Bereshit Rabba (78):

 וַיָּרָץ עֵשָׂו לִקְרָאתוֹ וַיִּשָּׁקֵהוּ, נקוד עליו. אר"ש בן אלעזר . . . מלמד שנכמרו רחמיו באותה השעה ונשקו בכל לבו. אמר לו ר' ינאי אם כן למה נקוד עליו? אלא מלמד שלא בא לנשקו אלא לנשכו, ונעשה צוארו של אבינו יעקב של שיש וקהו שיניו של אותו רשע. ומה ת"ל וַיִּבְכּוּ? אלא זה בוכה על צוארו וזה בוכה על שיניו, ר' אבהו בשם ר' יוחנן מייתי לה מן הכא (שיר השירים ז) צוארך כמגדל השן וגו'.